-The Learning Prep School Work Study and Transition Guidance Program, in accordance with the Massachusetts State Curriculum, emphasizes a gradual release of responsibility leading to a student’s greater independence.
+The Learning Prep School Transition Program, in accordance with the Massachusetts State Curriculum, emphasizes a gradual release of responsibility leading to a student’s greater independence.

 The Program provides students with credit towards graduation, while fostering the responsibility and confidence needed to be successful.

 Transition coaches provide on-site support and training, while managing student progress and goals.
 Job coach support fluctuates in accordance with student need, which develops individual growth and confidence.

 For a printable version of the above information, click here to download.

 LPS graduates have been accepted to:

 Johnson and Wales University

 Mass Bay Community College